Datavisualiatie-UGent/project-dv25-1/src/pages/lifestyle.md

 accompaniment_graph
 ```

+We do not have a user indicator if you indicated you don't exercise for exercise length

 ## Barrier Buster: Find Your Motivation

 Everyone faces challenges on their fitness journey.
 What's holding you back from exercising more regularly?